-1.5.3 Person Determining CPS Suitability for the CP
+1.5.3 Person Determining Certification Practices Statement (CPS) Suitability for this Policy (CP)

 The CPS must conform to this CP.
-The Policy Authority is responsible for ensuring that the CPSs of WidePoint NFI CAs conform to this CP.
-The WidePoint Policy Authority is responsible for ensuring that the CPSs of WidePoint NFI CAs conform to this CP.
-Questions regarding suitability of the CPSs shall be directed to:
+The WidePoint PKI Policy Authority is responsible for ensuring that the CPSs of WidePoint NFI CAs conform to this CP.